ZJZEDWANG/learngit/readme.txt

-git is a version control system. git is a free software.
+git is a disrubuted version control system git is a free software.